 Our region has many B Corps.
 In fact, a report in 2023 said Bristol is home to the most B Corps of any UK city outside of London.

-To mark B Corp Month 2025, we put a call out to B Corps in the Bristol Creative Industries community and had a great response.
+To mark B Corp Month 2026, we’ve updated our showcase of B Corps in the Bristol Creative Industries community.
 Read about inspiring businesses below, with their tips for how to become a certified B Corporation.

 “My biggest piece of advice for businesses considering B Corp certification?
 Just start!
 The process may seem intense at first, but once you take that first step, it all becomes much more manageable.
 The B Impact Assessment gives you a clear benchmark, and it’s quicker to work through than you might think.
 More importantly, see it as a journey.
 Every step you take is a step towards becoming a better business for both people and the planet.
 By simply starting, you’re already making a positive impact!”